-The United Cultures of Florida: 6 Iconic Neighborhoods
+The United Cultures of Florida: 6 Iconic Florida Neighborhoods

 By Jodi Mailander Farrell

 Florida’s diversity lives and breathes in distinctive ethnic enclaves that allow visitors to immerse themselves in other cultures without leaving the state.
-Experience Cuba or Canada or Vietnam when you visit these tradition-rich neighborhoods throughout Florida.
+Experience Cuba or Canada or Vietnam when you visit these tradition-rich Florida neighborhoods.

 Miami’s Little Havana